bonfus/muesr/docs/Install.rst

 Compilation and system-wide installation
 ----------------------------------------

+This is the hard way, but allows to custmize some parts of the installation.
-This is the hard way, and you'll need to be superuser.
+In order to complete all the following steps you'll need to be superuser.
 Use git to clone Muesr and muLFC projects.
 First install `muLFC` doing ::